 Certain civil cases that involve personal injury claims permit the court to award punitive damages since driving intoxicated is such a reckless action, especially when the defendant had an extremely high blood-alcohol content or BAC at the time of the accident.
 The purpose of punitive damages is to punish a defendant and to offer compensation to the plaintiff who suffered due to the defendant’s unlawful conduct.

 In Arizona, the intoxicated driver may not be the only one to pay damages when a person suffers injuries fatal or not in a DUI accident.
 Plaintiffs also have the right according to Arizona law to name restaurants, bars and other places that serve alcohol as defendants when the situation merits such an action.
 The legal statute that allows this is called the Dram Shop Act, and it is designed to hold the above establishments accountable for continuing to serve alcohol to a person when he or she clearly is already drunk.

-Contact a DUI accident attorney at Cantor Crane Injury Law by filling out the online free consultation form on our website or through calling 602-254-2701 if you or a family member suffers an injury in a DUI or DWI accident.
+Contact a DUI accident attorney at Cantor Injury Lawyers Injury Law by filling out the online free consultation form on our website or through calling 602-254-2701 if you or a family member suffers an injury in a DUI or DWI accident.

 Lawsuits often require filing within a specific time period called the Statute of Limitations.
 For this reason, it is crucial to contact us immediately to safeguard your rights for compensation monetarily or otherwise.

 Fill out the form below to recieve a free and confidential intial consultation.

 Arizona Trial Lawyers Association